Instant Pot Boiled Peanuts

 Can I make them in the slow cooker?

 Yes!
 Fortunately, the Instant Pot has a slow cooker function.
 If you only have a slow cooker, no worries.
-Either way, just slow cook them on HIGH 8 hours or overnight or until desired softness.
+Either way, just slow cook the peanuts on HIGH 8 hours or overnight or until desired softness.
 If you like them pretty soft, count on up to 12 hours.

 Instant Pot Boiled Peanuts couldn't be easier or quicker.
 Boiled peanuts are one of those Southern delicacies that you just know takes hours to cook so many people avoid making them and only enjoy them if they are lucky enough to find a roadside hut selling them.
-The Instant Pot solves that problem and cooks them in about 40 minutes.
+The Instant Pot solves that problem and cooks them in less than 1 hour.

 - 1 pound dried, raw peanuts (not green or roasted)